AlexandrosAlexiou/Maze-Search-Algorithms/README.md

 We will use two different algorithms:

-- USC algorithm with all the costs being 1 from every node to another.
+- UCS algorithm with all the costs being 1 from every node to another.
 - A* algorithm heuristic calculation with Euclidean Distance.